-Clinical experience and research show that adult children of narcissists have a difficult time putting their finger on what is wrong.
-Denial is rampant in the narcissistic family system.
+Clinical experience and research show that adult children of narcissists have a difficult time putting their finger on what is wrong, because denial is rampant in the narcissistic family system:

 It is common for adult children of narcissists to enter treatment with emotional symptoms or relationship issues, but simultaneously display a lack of awareness of the deeper etiology or cause.

 The narcissistic family hides profound pain.

 Such families tend to operate according to an unspoken set of rules.
 Children learn to live with those rules, but never stop being confused and pained by them, for these rules block their emotional access to their parents.
 They basically become invisible—neither heard, seen, or nurtured.
 Conversely, and tragically, this set of rules allows the parents to have no boundaries with the children and to use (or abuse) them as they see fit.

 The following are some common dynamics of this profoundly dysfunctional intergenerational system.
 (Keep in mind there are always degrees of dysfunction on a spectrum depending on the level of narcissism in the parents.)

 - Secrets.
 The family secret is that the parents are not meeting the children's emotional needs, or that they are abusive in some way.
 This is the norm in the narcissistic family.
 The message to the children: "Don't tell the outside world—pretend everything is fine."